 Fushi’s Whole Food High Strength Vitamin B Complex is made of a plant based and whole food formula to boost absorption in the body.
 It also contains spirulina powder to support natural energy production in the body.

-Vitamin E oil is thick and greasy and therefore might be better to use as a night treatment, instead of your usual moisturiser.
+Vitamin E oil is thick and indulgent so therefore might be better to use as a night treatment, instead of your day time moisturiser.
 You can use vitamin E oil for acne scars in a way that is convenient for you.
 This can mean simply massaging the oil as and when you can or having a routine for when you apply it.
 Another way to use the oil is to apply it on a cotton swab, dabbing the scar or wound lightly.
 Then, cover the scar or wound with gauze.
 Leave it there for at least 4 – 5 hours before washing with water.

 Vitamin E oil can also be used on open wounds that have formed a blister.
 Make sure that the area is clean with anti-bacterial soap to avoid contagious diseases.
 Massage the oil on the affected area to increase the speed of the healing process.